Faithaderemi/Lita-Capstone-Project/README.md

   These are the Various Queries executed to answer the questions asked under Data Exploration, in their respective numbers.

-  ------1. retrieve the total sales for each product category.-------------
+**1. Retrieve the total sales for each product category**

 - SELECT product, SUM(TOTALSALESORREVENUE) AS TOTALSALESBYPRODUCT FROM [dbo].[SalesData WD]
 GROUP BY Product
 order by 2 desc

-----2. find the number of sales transactions in each region----
+  **2. Find the number of sales transactions in each region**

 - select region, count(Orderid) as salestransactionbyregion from [dbo].[SalesData WD]
 group by region
 order by 2 desc

------3. find the highest-selling product by total sales value-----
+  **3. Find the highest-selling product by total sales value**

 - select top 1 Product, sum(TOTALSALESORREVENUE) as TotalSalesValue from [dbo].[SalesData WD]
 group by product
 order by 2 desc

------4.calculate total revenue per product.
+  4. calculate total revenue per product.

 - SELECT PRODUCT, SUM(TOTALSALESORREVENUE) AS TOTALREVENUEBYPRODUCT FROM [dbo].[SalesData WD]
 GROUP BY PRODUCT
 order by 2 desc

------5. to get Monthly sales total in current year------
+  **5. To get Monthly sales total in current year**

 - select Product As Productsold, year (OrderDate) as 'Year', month (OrderDate) as 'Months', Sum(Totalsalesorrevenue) as salestotalCY from [dbo].[SalesData WD] where year (orderdate)='2024'